The path I chose to help a dog, and where it lead me.

 After seeing the benefits of improved core strengthen, body awareness, and flexibility training in her own dogs, Bobbie taught her first class on Canine Conditioning in 2005.
 Teaching strength exercises and working with dogs for over 10 years has given her the experience needed to develop a well-rounded program that anyone can do with a healthy dog.
 After several years of teaching, Bobbie was able to show her program to Dr. Bianca Shaw of Back on Track Veterinary Rehabilitation Center.
 (The leading Rehab Vet in the Portland Metro Area) Bobbie now teaches private lessons within Dr. Shaw's clinic.

-Bobbie works with The Joys of Living Assistance dogs, starting puppies at 8 weeks of age and working with them until 2 years old to lay the foundation work for proper movement and muscle engagement for any task asked of them.
+Bobbie works with several assistance dog and diabetic alert dog organization starting puppies at 8 weeks of age and working with them until 2 years old to lay the foundation work for proper movement and muscle engagement for any task asked of them.
 The program for each dog is adjusted depending on what will be expected of the dog.

 Bobbie’s Canine Conditioning workshops and classes are held all over the northwest and across the county.
 She started teaching in the Daisy Peel Classroom in January of 2012.
 Bobbie has co-taught injury prevention classes with several veterinarians.
 Bobbie's classes fill mostly by referral.
 Please see the testimonial tab for student and colleague references.